 Q&A with a neurologist

-On the 21 May 2024, we held our first webinar for Migraine Foundation Aotearoa New Zealand members with neurologist Dr Rosamund Hill.
+On 21 May 2024, we held our first webinar for Migraine Foundation Aotearoa New Zealand members with neurologist Dr Rosamund Hill.
 We had a list of questions from members and put them to Dr Hill for an hour-long session that was full of straightforward and useful information.

 Here are some highlights.
 If you would like to attend the next member’s webinar in November, please join up!
 But if you can’t, we’ll share highlights from this in the coming months.